Donate

 Ashton Megli

-Government & Public Sector Consulting, Deloitte
+Consultant, Government & Public Sector Consulting, Deloitte

-MBA: Washington University in St. Louis – Olin Business School, 2022
+MBA: Washington University in St. Louis (Olin Business School), 2022

 Another member of the Choctaw Nation, Ashton Megli grew up in the Dallas-Fort Worth area but visited family in Oklahoma often and attended pow wows and cultural events there.
 When it was time to consider colleges, Ashton participated in the Choctaw Nation’s pre-college Visit Program and toured Yale University.
 “Yale had a Native American Cultural Center, and it was important to me to have a Native community,” Ashton explains.